Opportunities for Students in Equity Research Studies

 Development of Evidence for Equity

-Evidence for Equity aims to develop a searchable online database of user-friendly summaries of systematic reviews, with assessment of whether they can be applied/extrapolated to disadvantaged populations.
-Would you like to contribute on developing a tool that could help public and policy-makers on taking the right decisions to reduce health inequities?
+Evidence for Equity aims to develop a searchable online database of user-friendly summaries of systematic reviews, with assessment of whether the results can be applied/extrapolated to disadvantaged populations.
+Would you like to contribute to writing summaries?
+Or work on a systematic review to identify the best way to present evidence in summarized formats?

 Do Psychometrics, Clinimetrics and Econometrics really differ in how one should evaluate 'what works' in reducing inequities in health, education, social policy and practice?

-We are looking for students with an interest in development economics at any level who might be interested in helping and being a coauthor on a paper on the commonality/differences of methods used by development economists compared with the methods we use in clinical epidemiology.
+We are looking for students with an interest in development economics at any level who might be interested in helping with and coauthoring on a paper on the similarities and differences of methods used by development economists compared with clinical epidemiology.

-We are working with some development economists in the context of systematic reviews of development within the Campbell Collaboration [http://www.campbellcollaboration.org/ ] and have set up an International Development Group that Peter Tugwell co-chairs with Howard White a development economist who was formerly with the World Bank.
+We are working with some development economists in the context of systematic reviews of development within the Campbell Collaboration http://www.campbellcollaboration.org/.

 Knowledge Translation methods